 3:00 pm – The Beverage Garden and Culinary Corner open.

 4:00 pm – The opening act performs on the barge in the Inner Harbour.

 7:30 pm – Maestro Kluxen and the Victoria Symphony.

 What is the admission?

 Victoria Symphony Splash is a “by donation” event produced entirely by the Victoria Symphony.
 While we do receive support from generous sponsors and “heroes,” we ask that you donate $5 per person to make this event a reality.
 Every $5 donation will receive a Splash Button which you can wear proudly to show your support for the Symphony.
 You’ll find volunteers with donation buckets roaming the crowds or you can track down one of our donation barrels.
 All proceeds go to support the Victoria Symphony’s artistic and education programs.

 What should I bring?

 You may want to bring a folding chair, or a blanket if you plan to sit on the Legislature lawn.
 If you do bring a chair, please observe all posted signs and roped-off areas.
 The wind off the water can be chilly after sunset, so bring a sweater or wrap.
-Please be advised that sunscreen and hats are recommended for sun protection.Chairs will not be allowed to be set up before 8:00 AM on August 3.
+Please be advised that sunscreen and hats are recommended for sun protection and water to keep you hydrated!
+Chairs will not be allowed to be set up before 8:00 am on August 4.